osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-sparkplug-b-data-selection-configuration.md

     - For content structure, see [MQTT Sparkplug B data selection examples](#mqtt-sparkplug-b-data-selection-examples).
     - For a table of all available parameters, see [MQTT Sparkplug B data selection parameters](#mqtt-sparkplug-b-data-selection-parameters).
 2. Save the file.
 For example, `ConfigureDataSelection.json`.
-3. Use any of the [Configuration tools](xref:ConfigurationTools1-3) capable of making HTTP requests to run either a POST or PUT command to their appropriate endpoint:
+3. Use any of the [Configuration tools](xref:ConfigurationTools1-3) capable of making HTTP requests to run either a POST or PUT command to their appropriate endpoint: <!-- If you are going to use a colon to introduce a list and then present a note and some text before the list starts, I would skip the colon.
+It's okay to end that sentence with a period. >

     **Note:** The following examples use MqttSparkplugB1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration1-3).